aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PS on Android via Java" h2="Convert MHTML to PS in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+MHTML to PS conversion is a useful feature for mobile apps.
+It allows users to convert MHTML files to PostScript (PS) format, which is a page description language used for printing documents.
+This conversion is useful for printing documents from mobile devices, as it allows users to print documents in a format that is compatible with most printers.

+<h2>How Aspose.Total Helps for MHTML to PS Conversion</h2>

-You can integrate MHTML to PS conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MHTML file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to PS.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate MHTML to PS conversion feature in mobile apps.
+It includes two APIs that can be used for this purpose: Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step in the conversion process is to convert MHTML file to DOC using Aspose.PDF for Android via Java.
+This API provides a set of features for creating, editing, and converting PDF documents.
+It also supports MHTML to DOC conversion, which can be used to convert MHTML files to DOC format.

+Once the MHTML file is converted to DOC, the second step is to render the DOC to PS using Aspose.Words for Android Java.
+This API provides a set of features for creating, editing, and converting Word documents.
+It also supports DOC to PS conversion, which can be used to render the DOC file to PS format.

+By using Aspose.Total for Android Java, developers can easily integrate MHTML to PS conversion feature in their mobile apps.
+This package provides all the necessary APIs for converting MHTML files to PS format, which can then be used for printing documents from mobile devices.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}